tweag/python-monorepo-example/2019-03-05-playing-with-kubernetes.md

 ### kubenix: validation for free and no yaml in sight either

 The [kubenix](https://github.com/xtruder/kubenix) parses a kubernetes configuration in Nix and validates it against the official swagger specification of the designated kubernetes version.
+Furthermore it changes the way in which you can work with, and organize your deployment configuration:

-But the free compile-time validation isn't the only benefit: With deployments configured in JSON or YAML we have a file as smallest unit to work with.
+With deployments configured in JSON or YAML we have a file as smallest unit to work with.
 There is little that can be done in terms of reuse, composition or abstraction in general.
 This leads to a lot of redundancy and often big files that are error-prone to work with.
 I don't like repeating myself and I also hate typos in labels breaking references between services and pods.
 Using Nix I can avoid this or at the very least turn runtime errors into compile-time errors: